linkerd/website/linkerd.io/content/2/tasks/using-the-debug-container.md

 ```

 Of course, this only works if you have the ability to `exec` into arbitrary
 containers in the Kubernetes cluster.
+See [`linkerd
+tap`](/2/reference/cli/tap/) for an alternative to this approach.